Professional Training for Therapists

 WORKSHOPS

-We offer 3-hour and 5-hour workshops on a variety of important topics in couples therapy.
+We offer workshops on a variety of important topics in couples therapy.
 Our workshops give Category IV CE hours for psychologists, and Core CE hours for counselors, marriage and family therapists, and social workers.

 See our Training Calendar for the 2022 Schedule.